 The outbreak of the novel strain of coronavirus, specifically identified as "COVID-19", has resulted in governments worldwide enacting emergency measures to combat the spread of the virus.
 These measures, which include the implementation of travel bans, self-imposed quarantine periods and social distancing, have caused material disruption to businesses globally resulting in an economic slowdown.
 Global equity markets have experienced significant volatility and weakness.
 Governments and central banks have reacted with significant monetary and fiscal interventions designed to stabilize economic conditions.
 The duration and impact of the COVID-19 outbreak is unknown at this time, as is the efficacy of the government and central bank interventions.
 It is not possible to reliably estimate the length and severity of these developments and the impact on the financial results and condition of the Company.
 The Company is implementing measures to reduce costs and preserve working capital during this period of reduced business activity.
-Among other measures, the Company's senior management has agreed to a 50% reduction in their salaries for the month of April, 2020.
+While the Company has closed its office temporarily due to the COVID-19 pandemic, staff continue to work from home on a reduced work schedule in anticipation of resuming project field work when it is safe to do so.
+Very minor field work, such as sample collection, has continued where possible under acceptable conditions.
+Among other measures, the Company's senior management has agreed to a 50% reduction in their salaries for the month of April, May and June 2020.

-As at February 29 2020, the Company has current assets of \$2,153,112 and current liabilities of \$943,960, and its working capital is \$1,209,152.
+As at May 31, 2020, the Company has current assets of \$1,462,692 and current liabilities of \$802,970, and its working capital is \$659,722.

 The Company's monthly operating expenditures, excluding expenditures on resource property work programs, average \$260,000 during periods of moderate project activity.
-The Company's contemplated resource property expenditures for Fiscal 2020, assuming the requisite financing is in place, are budgeted at approximately \$1,700,000 (excluding capitalized salaries and benefits), of which approximately \$265,536 had been incurred by February 29, 2020.
+The Company's contemplated resource property expenditures for Fiscal 2020, assuming the requisite financing is in place, are budgeted at approximately \$1,700,000 (excluding capitalized salaries and benefits), of which approximately \$317,654 had been incurred by May 31, 2020.

-The Company will need to raise additional capital to fund significant new work programs on the Separation Rapids Lithium, East Kemptville and Lilypad Projects.
+The Company will need to raise additional capital to fund significant new work programs on the Separation Rapids, East Kemptville and Lilypad Projects.
 Initiatives to raise additional capital are in progress.
 There continues to be some uncertainty as to the Company's ability to raise sufficient additional funds on favourable terms for all of its planned program expenditures.
 Discussions with potential joint venture partners to provide project financing are ongoing.
 These conditions create some uncertainty about the Company's ability to continue as a going concern.
 The Company's expenditures on other discretionary exploration and development activities have some scope for flexibility in terms of amount and timing, which can be adjusted accordingly.